Choosing a debt management plan provider

 Anyone providing debt management services must be FCA authorised.
 This applies whether or not they charge a fee.
 By being authorised in this way, the company has to meet minimum standards.
 This should mean you can be confident that you'll be treated fairly, and if things do go wrong, you'll be able to complain to the Financial Ombudsman Service.

-- More about rules DMP providers must follow
+- check the rules DMP providers have to follow

-- Check whether a DMP provider is FCA authorised on the FCA website at www.fca.org.uk
+- check if a DMP provider is FCA authorised on the FCA website

 Is the provider a member of a trade association with a code of practice?